 IPP Indent Close: based on IPP Normal; style for following ¶ IPP Indent Close; indent left 1 cm; 3pt ¶ spacing after; tab, left, at 5 cm.
-To be used for a group of simple indented ¶ in the nature of a bullet list but without bullets.
+To be used for a group of simple indented ¶ in the nature of a bullet list but without bullets (e.g. a list of primer sequences).